nikitavoloboev/data/backups/backups.md

 Currently only use encrypted Time Machine backups.

-But in future, I plan to start using [Arq](https://www.arqbackup.com) to make encrypted backups to [Amazon Glacier](https://www.backblaze.com/) in addition to Time Machine.
+But in future, I plan to start using [Arq](https://www.arqbackup.com) to make encrypted cloud backups in addition to Time Machine backups.

 I love the fact that I can set up any new machine or phone to use my `exact` and perfect setup without any cruft in seconds.

 ## Backup tools

+- [Arq](https://www.arqbackup.com/) - Automatically backs up Macs and Windows PCs.
 - [Restic](https://github.com/restic/restic) - Fast, secure, efficient backup program.
-- [Arq](https://www.arqbackup.com/) - Automatically backs up Macs and Windows PCs.

 ## Notes